 With film, the image appears for the first time when it is developed.
-And as for the RAW image, too, you cannot view it as an image on your computer unless you perform subsequent image signal processing.

-Therefore, even though it is digital, this processing is called "development" and with EOS DIGITAL is performed using DPP.
+In the same way, for RAW images too, you cannot view them as images on your computer unless you perform subsequent image signal processing.
+Therefore, even though it is digital, this processing is called "development".